rgtoffolo/automating-aws-with-python/README.md

 ## 01-webotron

-Webotron is a script that have a list of features that can be used to interact with your AWS resources.
+Webotron is a script that has a list of features that can be used to interact with your AWS resources.

 ### Options

-- --profile [profile_name]    - forces webotron to use a given "aws config profile"
+- -p, --profile [profile_name]    - forces webotron to use a given "aws config profile"
-- --region  [region_name]     - forces webotron to use a given "aws region" (Default=us-east-1)
+- -r, --region  [region_name]     - forces webotron to use a given "aws region" (Default=us-east-1)
+- -c, --clear                     - clear terminal screen before returning the script results

 ### Features